How to Know if Your Loved One Has an Addiction

 Don’t believe the myth that people need to hit rock bottom to recover.
 It’s easier to overcome addiction in the early stages.
 It’s better to address a possible problem area sooner than later.
 If you have reason to believe your loved one has an addiction, seek help.

 Teenagers are notoriously moody and closed off, so it can be particularly tricky to determine if changing behavior in a teen is drug- and alcohol-related or not.
-If you are a parent wondering if your child has an addiction, visit NCADD.

 Share This Post: